 Read the full review: Alienware AW3418DW

-The AOC Agon AG352UCG was already one of the best gaming monitors, so when we heard that AOC was putting out a revision on it, with a higher refresh rate and better contrast, we were overjoyed.
-The AOC Agon AG352UCG6 Black Edition takes everything the original did and turns it up to 11, making it one of the best ways to experience ultra-wide gaming.
-It’s expensive, sure, but if you have the hardware to power a 3,440 x 1,440 monitor at 120Hz, you’re doing yourself a disservice by not buying it.
+The AOC Agon AG352UCG was one of the best gaming monitors we ever got our hands on, so when we heard that a follow-up was coming – one that comes with a higher refresh rate and better contrast – it was hard not to get excited.
+The AOC Agon AC352UCG6 Black Edition carries over the original’s best features but ramps them up to 11, making it a stunning display on which to experience ultra-wide gaming.
+It’s expensive, yeah, but if you have the hardware to back it up, you’ll be doing yourself a disservice by not investing.

 Read the full review: AOC Agon AG352UCG6 Black Edition

-The BenQ PD3200U is primarily targeted at CAD professionals, but it’s still one of the best gaming monitors out there.
-This is because it has a rock-solid focus on graphic design, so it’s able to offer fantastic viewing angles – meaning your friends can watch you play in comfort.
-Plus, unlike a lot of 4K monitors on the market, you don’t need to mess around with the settings in order to get the best picture – every unit is individually calibrated by BenQ before it’s shipped.
-This is one of the best gaming monitors out there, even if it’s not actually a gaming monitor.
+While originally made for CAD professionals, the BenQ PD3200U is also great for gaming.
+This is mostly thanks to its rock-solid focus on graphic design so it’s able to offer incredibly wide viewing angles, which means that your friends can watch your game in comfort.
+And, unlike most 4K monitors on the market, you won’t have to mess around with the settings to get the best picture, since every unit is individually calibrated by BenQ before shipping.
+This is definitely one of the best gaming monitors out there, even though it wasn’t actually designed for gaming.

 Read the full review: BenQ PD3200U